Sienna Miller: 2012–2017: Resurgence

-Continued acclaim, 2018–present
+2018–present

-In 2018, Miller appeared in the war film The Catcher Was a Spy as Estella, the girlfriend of Moe Berg, a catcher for the Boston Red Sox who joined the OSS during World War II, as well as the drama American Woman, in which she portrayed a single mother who is faced with raising her grandson after her daughter goes missing under mysterious circumstances.
+In 2018, Miller appeared in the war film The Catcher Was a Spy as Estella, the girlfriend of Moe Berg, a catcher for the Boston Red Sox who joined the OSS during World War II, as well as the drama American Woman, in which she portrays a single mother faced with raising her grandson after her daughter goes missing under mysterious circumstances.
 American Woman, which gave Miller some of the best reviews of her career, was her first role as the main character not bolstered by any other actors, and marked the first time she was able to delve into a woman character's life in "nuanced ways".
 Miller remarked: "These opportunities have been few and far between, and that's intrinsic to being a woman in film.
-I think it's quite rare; not necessarily specific to me, but at 37 years old, I'm thrilled I’ve had this opportunity.
+I think it's quite rare; not necessarily specific to me, but at 37 years old, I'm thrilled I've had this opportunity.
 I've done good supporting work in fantastic films and had to work very hard to show something in smaller moments.
 I loved being able to have the space and time to really do everything I want to with a character".

-Miller starred as a narcotics detective in the action film 21 Bridges (2019), alongside Chadwick Boseman.
-The Guardian felt that the actress was "vocally channelling Edie Falco from The Sopranos", and with a worldwide gross of US$50 million, the film emerged as a moderate commercial success.
-She next took on the role of Beth Ailes, the wife of television executive Roger Ailes (played by Russell Crowe), in the miniseries The Loudest Voice (also 2019), which aired on Showtime.
-Miller struggled to find materials on which to base her performance, aside from the script and Gabriel Sherman’s book The Loudest Voice in the Room.
+Miller starred as a narcotics detective in the 2019 action film 21 Bridges alongside Chadwick Boseman.
+The Guardian wrote that she was "vocally channelling Edie Falco from The Sopranos", and with a worldwide gross of $50 million, the film was a moderate commercial success.
+She next took the role of Beth Ailes, the wife of television executive Roger Ailes (played by Russell Crowe), in the miniseries The Loudest Voice (2019), which aired on Showtime.
+Miller struggled to find material on which to base her performance aside from the script and Gabriel Sherman's book The Loudest Voice in the Room.
 During an interview with Entertainment Weekly, she said: "There's very little footage of her that I had access to.
 But there were these two speeches which she gave, which were on YouTube, and another little interview, so I really kind of based my research around that, and relied on the script because there's just not a lot of information on her out there.
 But the interview and the speeches I found really revealing".

+In February 2024, she joined the short film Marion as an executive producer.